 14. “God Rest Ye Merry Gentlemen”

-In order to play these songs, you need the sheet music!
+In order to play these songs, you’ll need sheet music!
 Here are some of the best online resources for violin sheet music:

-There are also several helpful violin YouTube tutorials that will not only give you the sheet music, but also demonstrate how to play various songs.
+There are also several helpful YouTube channels that will not only give you the sheet music, but also demonstrate how to play various songs.

-If you’re looking for more videos, check out this guide to the best violin YouTube tutorials.
+If you’re looking for even more videos, this guide has great violin YouTube tutorials.